SAMMISolutions/docs/doc_posts/_triggers/twitch.md

 | Minimum | Specify the minimum amount of gifted subs to trigger the button. |
 | Maximum | Specify the maximum amount of gifted subscribers to trigger the button.
 {:class='table table-primary' }

-{% include alert.html text="If you want to retrieve all the names of the gifted subs, you need to also use Subscriber trigger" type="warning" %}

 | Pull Data Value | Explanation |
 |-------|--------|